engelsjk/planeta/README.md

 ### GEOS

-Some functionality in ```planeta``` is dependent on custom-built versions of the GEOS library.
+Some functionality in ```planeta``` is dependent on CockroachDB-built custom versions of the GEOS library.

 To install this library, follow the instructions ([mac](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html) / [linux](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-linux.html)) in CockroachDB's *Download the Binary*, steps 1-3.

 ### PROJ

-Projection transformations require the PROJ library to already be installed.
+Projection transformations require installation of the PROJ library.
 Instructions can be found [here](https://proj.org/install.html).

 ## Usage Examples